sonettd/q2-karenina/README.md

 Models can either be fit to timeseries from each subject separately (individual fit), or can be fit to all individuals within a treatment collectively (cohort fit) using the spatial_ornstein_uhlenbeck.py script

-**Inputs**

-  QIIME2 Ordination Results

-  QIIME2 Metadata (if metadata are not embedded in Ordination Results)

-In practice, the sample should have multiple time-points per individual.